-3. PREPARE FOR HOT WEATHER
+PREPARE FOR HOT WEATHER

-Simple steps to stay safe and healthy during very hot weather.
+Simple steps you can take to reduce your chances of becoming affected by the heat and unwell during very hot weather.

 Before summer begins

 Check your fans and air-conditioners to make sure they are working and that filters, pads and air vents are clean.